GalaxyShad/Hashtable-Cpp/README.md

 For stl::map, the values obtained in practice do not correspond to the theoretical asymptotic complexity O(log N).

+## 📢 API
+Check dictionary.h to see available public methods.

 ## 🧪 Examples
 ### Code
 ```cpp